 This is such a great time to be in an Android-related profession.
 The popularity that an Android App Developer enjoys, today, is something to be envied of.
 With so much work being done in the field, there is a consistent flow of opportunities for professionals who wish to make a career as an Android App Developer.
 Besides Google, there are multiple start-ups which work purely on the application development front.
 These are the companies which present vital opportunities for anyone who aspires to be in the field.
 From someone who is just kick-starting his career to an experienced professional, there is work for everybody.

 The following graph shows the salary trends of App Development against other technology professions.
 These are annual salaries in US Dollars during the year 2015:

 At Cognixia, we provide the finest training on Android App Development.
 Our pieces of training are structured in a manner that takes you through the entire anatomy of the application development process.
 Our industry experienced trainers educate you on the nuances of the business while making you work on real-time projects.
-With meticulously laid down course content and a will to educate, we promise to deliver the best trainings.
-For further information, you can write to us at email@example.com or visit us at www.cognixia.com
+With meticulously laid down course content and a will to educate, we promise to deliver the best training.
+For further information, feel free to contact us.